migzisip/PER5_Microbiota_JA_signaling/README.md

 - `edgeR`
 - `ggplot2`, `Complexheatmap`, `clusterProfiler` (for visualization and enrichment)
 - `R` (≥4.2.0)

 ---

 ## 🧪 Scripts for microbiome Analysis
+### 1.1 Experimental Design and Raw Data
+This is the batch 2 of microbial profiling of per5 vs. WS4 under DCB and MeJA treatment.

+### 1.2 Read Pre-processing and generating ASV table using Rbec (see <Scripts/microbiome-qiime2 processing.sh>)
+The raw reads were first demultiplexed using Cutadapt in QIIME2-2024.10-amplicon (Bolyen et al., 2019), followed by primer removal, merging of the paired-end reads with FLASH2 (Magoč et al., 2011), filtering of low-quality sequences using USEARCH (Robert et al., 2010), and generation of the ASV table with Rbec (Zhang et al., 2021).

 ---